 Abstract:

-Objective To investigate risk factors for metachronous tumor lesions after radical resection of rectal cancer (RC).
+Objective To explore risk factors for metachronous tumor lesions after radical resection of rectal cancer (RC).